 This is important because many times the markers used to measure an outcome may not be appropriate.
-An example of this is studies involving curcumin bioavailability.
+An example of this are studies involving curcumin bioavailability.
 These studies wanted to answer how much of a certain type of curcumin extract (the active ingredient in turmeric) actually makes it into the blood stream.
 The markers tested in this study were the metabolized form of curcumin.
 The issue here is that it is not the metabolized form that exerts benefits – it is the free form curcumin.
 Therefore, the marker is not appropriate to answer the question.
 Of course this example requires some scientific knowledge, but this example reflects how vital it can be to question how the researchers tested their hypothesis.
 Researchers should also have a clear statement about the assumptions that were made when designing the study.
 If these are reasonable assumptions, corroborated with evidence, the results of the study are more reliable.

 Interpreting results is just as important as how they were obtained.
 Important measures of the results are the “number needed to treat” values or NNT’s.
 This value is defined as the number of patients that require the intervention in order to prevent one bad outcome.
 So you want a low NNT.
 This means that the intervention is very effective at preventing a bad outcome.
 Conversely, “the number needed to harm,” or NNH, is used to quantify how much exposure to an intervention can harm an individual.
 So if the NNH is low that means very little exposure can make you sick.